Latest posts by David (see all)

 Reputation – now that’s something truly rare.

 Good reputations are rare because they are difficult to achieve, not because their formation is mysterious.
 Any company can build a solid reputation for itself if it chooses to.
-Good marketing is important, but the real key here is dedication to the right set of principles, applied over the medium to long term.
+Good (digital) marketing is important, but the real key here is dedication to the right set of principles, applied over the medium to long term.

 If you want to be seen as the best (or most knowledgeable) in your field, you have to show that quality and that knowledge to everybody.
 In the previous sentence, “everybody” really means everybody, not just your customers.
 The most effective way to demonstrate your expertise is with thought leadership: The art of giving away some insider information for free, to prove your bona fides.